temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 3. Under **Recent Events,** you can observe every step and task created by the data pipeline.
     This information is persisted in History, meaning that if any point a failure is created in your data pipeline, you can resume from that point in the history, rather than starting over from the beginning.

-You've successfully run your Workflow and explored the Event History, now learn to Schedule your Workflow.
+You've successfully run your Workflow and explored the Event History, now schedule your Workflow.

-## Schedule a Workflow
+## Schedule a Workflow to run on a specific interval

-We just demonstrated how to start a Worker and run a Workflow, which returns information from your data pipeline.
-What if we want to run this on a schedule?
+You just built and ran a Workflow, that returns information from your data pipeline.
+Now, you'll run this Workflow on a schedule.

-Historically, you could write a cron job and have that fire once a day, but cron jobs are fragile.
-They break easily and knowing when they go down or why they didn't fire can be frustrating.
+Cron jobs have a reputation for fragility because they run commands in a different environment than the user's shell, which can lead to configuration management issues and random machine failures.
+Additionally, cron errors are not always directed to live email, making it hard to know when things go wrong.
+While newer systems like systemd timers and Kubernetes cron jobs fix some of these issues, there is still a reliance on the archaic five-field string syntax for specifying times.
+Fortunately, Temporal provides an alternative solution for scheduling workflows that doesn't require configuring additional dependencies or worrying about system alerts.

 Temporal provides a [Schedule Workflow](https://python.temporal.io/temporalio.client.Client.html#create_schedule) function, in which you can start, backfill, delete, describe, list, pause, trigger, and update a Schedule.

-Build a scheduler to fire once every 10 hours and return the results of `TemporalCommunityWorkflow`.
+Instead of relying on machine-level cron jobs, you can define your tasks as Workflows in Temporal and schedule them to run on a specified schedule, interval, calendar, or event trigger.

+For this example, you'll schedule the Workflow to run every 10 hours.

-Create a file called `schedule_workflow.py`.
+Create a new file called `schedule_workflow.py` and add the following code:

 <!--SNIPSTART data-pipeline-schedule-workflow-python-->
 [schedule_workflow.py](https://github.com/rachfop/data-pipeline/blob/master/schedule_workflow.py)